Libera-Chat/libera-chat.github.io/content/_guides/certfp.md

    respectively.
 9. Click `OK` or `Apply`.

+### mIRC

+1. In the File menu, click Select Servers...
+2. In the Connect -> Servers section of the mIRC Options window, select Libera.Chat, then click the `hamburger` / `three bars` icon, then click Edit.
+3. In the `Login Method` dropdown, select `SASL External /CAP`.
+4. Click the `SSL` Tab.
+5. Check `Use private certificate`.
+6. Click the rectange box below and select the certificate file.
+The file must contain both the certificate and private key.
+7. Click the OK button.

 ## Add your fingerprint to NickServ

 You can then check whether you have a fingerprint by using `whois` on yourself: